-Throughout this article, we will be referring to occupational therapy assistants as OTAs, but when we do so, keep in mind that any number will are also referring to certified occupational therapy assistant (COTA)s and their respective salaries.
+Throughout this article, we refer to occupational therapy assistants as OTAs, but keep in mind that any data we share also applies to certified occupational therapy assistant (COTA)s.

 This average was calculated by OT Potential.
-We took the average from the above databases to create a master OTA salary average.
+We took the average from the databases below to create a master OTA salary average.

-I include many sources in this article, and each salary resource collects its data using unique methods and looking at different factors.
+I include many sources in this article, and each salary resource collects its data using unique methods and looks at different influencing factors.
 Here’s what this means:

-• Some websites break down salaries between states (or even cities)
+- Some websites break down salaries by state (or even by city)

-• Some websites break them down per experience level
+- Some websites break down salaries according to experience level

 In addition to these variables, each salary resource also has its own collection bias, which is based on who chooses to submit data, who uses the resource, and how the data itself is collected.

-We have chosen to base calculations on an average of all the data we found, some of which is presented as median vs. mean findings.
+We have chosen to base our calculations on the average of all the data we found—some of which is presented as median, versus mean, findings.
 Let’s quickly cover the difference between the two.

 Median vs. mean OTA salary

-“Median” means when all the salaries collected by survey respondents are listed from lowest to highest, there is usually a hump or cluster where most salaries lie.
+To determine a “median” salary, all the salaries collected by survey respondents are listed from lowest to highest.
+There is usually a hump or cluster where most salaries lie.
 At the very center of that hump is the median.
 There might be some outlier OTAs who make way more or less than that amount, but that data won’t skew the median.

-On the other hand, the “mean” (average) is calculated by adding up all of the salaries of survey respondents (including the outliers), then dividing them by the total number of responses.
-An outlier salary that is very low, or very high, can easily skew the mean—though an outlier’s impact is decreased when more salaries are included in the calculation.
+On the other hand, the “mean” (average) is calculated by adding up all of the salaries submitted by survey respondents (including the outliers), and then dividing that sum by the total number of responses.
+An outlier salary that is very low (or very high) can easily skew the mean—though an outlier’s impact decreases when more salaries are included in the calculation.

-The impact of outliers on a mean is very important in this consideration, though, as quite a few OTAs work part-time or PRN, and their annual salaries are lower, which could skew the mean results toward the lower end.
+The impact of outliers on a mean is an important consideration, though, because quite a few OTAs work part-time or PRN, making their annual salaries lower.
+This can skew the mean results toward the lower end.

-In any case, I have listed our sources below in alphabetical order, and will make a point to specify whether their data is listed as median or mean.
+In any case, I have listed our sources below in alphabetical order, and I will make a point to specify whether the data each one provides is a median or a mean.

 The American Occupational Therapy Association (AOTA) salary info

 However, experience does impact an OTA’s earning potential.
+The following data comes from the 2018 AOTA Salary Survey, but I still found it very helpful.
 For example, a brand-new OTA with under a year of experience will make a median salary of $44,235.
-An experienced OTA with between seven and nine years of experience will make a median salary of $51,810.
-Interestingly enough, additional experience beyond nine years doesn’t seem to make much difference per the AOTA’s findings; an OTA with 26+ years of experience will earn a median salary of $57,242.
-(Although, it’s important to note from the graphic below that this calculation itself might be considered an outlier; the same calculations indicate an average salary of $58,351 with 21-25 years of experience.)
+An experienced OTA with seven to nine years of experience, on the other hand, will make a median salary of $51,810.
+Interestingly enough, additional experience beyond nine years doesn’t seem to make much of a difference per the AOTA’s findings: an OTA with 26+ years of experience will earn a median salary of $57,242.
+(Although, it’s important to note that based on the graphic below, this calculation itself might be considered an outlier; the same calculations indicate an average salary of $58,351 for OTAs with 21–25 years of experience.)

 Salary By Years of Experience